OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ---
-title: 'Run Office Scripts with Power Automate'
+title: Run Office Scripts with Power Automate
-description: 'How to get Office Scripts for Excel on the web working with a Power Automate workflow.' ms.date: 03/08/2022 ms.localizationpriority: medium
+description: How to get Office Scripts for Excel on the web working with a Power Automate workflow. ms.date: 03/08/2022 ms.localizationpriority: medium
 ---